 Can the government track a VPN?
 Up

-In certain circumstances, it may be possible for government organizations to observe or oversee the use of a VPN.
+Yes, government organizations may be able to observe or oversee the use of a VPN in certain circumstances.

 Can my ISP see what sites I visit?
 Up